-Education is important not only for professional development and advancement in the workforce but is an important indicator of the quality of life in a community.
-A community that provides access to a well-rounded education encourages the growth and development of its residents, giving them the tools to improve their prospects for a better life.
-Education is essential to economic growth and key to reducing poverty.
-Workers and community members with critical thinking skills can learn more quickly and communicate more effectively.
-Obtaining an education increases the opportunities for a longer, healthier life with higher lifetime earnings, and decreases the likelihood of homelessness, substance misuse, and financial instability.
+Education is important not only for professional development and advancement in the work-force but is an important indicator of the quality of life in a community.
+A community with access to a well-rounded education can contribute to the growth and development of its population and give them the tools to better the overall society.
+Workers and community members with critical thinking skills will learn more quickly, understand the perspectives of a multi-cultural community, and be able to express themselves clearly, leading to better communication.
+Obtaining an education increases the opportunities for a more healthy life with less disease, increased lifetime earnings, decreased likelihood of homelessness or drug misuse, more financial stability, and an increase in longevity.

-This segment of the COMPASS NOW report will give an overview of the education systems and their outcomes in the Great Rivers Region.
-The purpose of this profile is to highlight educational assets and current trends, and to present data and information regarding the numerous education-related challenges within our community.
+This segment of the COMPASS NOW report will give an overview of the education systems and outcomes in the Great Rivers Region.
+The purpose of this profile is to highlight educational assets and current trends, and to bring forth data and information regarding the numerous education-related challenges occurring within our community.